Sushma-1706/CodeClarity/README.md

 ## 🔐 Ownership & Authorship

-This project and its concept were originally created and led by:
+This project and its concept were originally created and are maintained by:

 **👩 Damacharla Sushma**
 🗓️ Idea Creation: July 28, 2025
 🔗 [GitHub Profile](https://github.com/Sushma-1706)

 All rights reserved.
-Please do not copy or redistribute this project without explicit written permission from the author.
+Unauthorized copying, redistribution, or reproduction of this project in any form is strictly prohibited without explicit written permission from the author.

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)

-## 💡 Suggest Improvements
+## 💡 Contribution & Improvements

-You can:

-- Open an [Issue](https://github.com/Sushma-1706/CodeClarity/issues) describing the suggestion/bug and expected behavior
+We welcome suggestions and contributions from the community to enhance **CodeClarity**.

+You can contribute in two ways:
+1. **Open an [Issue](https://github.com/Sushma-1706/CodeClarity/issues)** – Describe the suggestion, bug, or improvement with clear expected behavior.
+2. **Submit a Pull Request (PR)** – Fork the repository, implement changes in a feature branch, and submit a Pull Request (PR) for review.

 - Fork the repo, create a feature branch, make changes, and submit a Pull Request (PR)

 **Quick PR steps**